SMitchell92/My-Portfolio/README.md

 ## Description

-A simple portfolio of Stuart Mitchell to showcase his works.
+A simple portfolio to showcase the works of Stuart Mitchell.

 ## Table of Contents